wp-plugins/post-series/readme.txt

 == Frequently Asked Questions ==

-* Have any suggestions we should include in the next update?
-Email: miks.latvis@gmail.com
+= How do I show the list of posts? =

+List of posts appears automatically by all the posts included in Post Series.

 == Screenshots ==

+1. This is a new edit box, which shows up in a right sidebar by your post.
+2. This is how list of posts looks like after some posts are published.

 == Change log ==

+= 0.4.1 - 30/03/2012 =
+* Minor changes to plugin Read me
+* Added plugin screenshots

-= Post Series 0.4 - 30/03/2012 =
+= 0.4 - 30/03/2012 =
-* Plugin ready with minimum features
+* Plugin published to WordPress plugin directory

-= Post Series 0.3 - 16/03/2012 =
+= 0.3 - 16/03/2012 =
 * Plugin ready with minimum features

 == Upgrade Notice ==